stegtmeyer/proof-of-god/_drafts/RandomChangesToInstructions.md

 is that?
 So how is it possible that random mutations (occurring at any part of the DNA) are occurring over time to human DNA?
 It's not.

 Now I knew for a long time that due to simple explanations as above, we had to be created by intelligence.
 But until more recently i wasn't confident in a an explanation for how this intelligence accomplished the evolution in the animal kingdom that we have seen over time.
-Then i found an article that provided a believable explanation <link here>.
-The article says that portions of our DNA are protected against change, such that mutations rarely occur there.
+Then i found [this article](https://www.princeton.edu/news/2008/11/10/evolutions-new-wrinkle-proteins-cruise-control-provide-new-perspective?section=topstories) that provided a believable explanation.
+The article says that portions of our
+DNA are protected against change, such that mutations rarely occur there.
 And so random mutations caused by the environment could only occur in the unprotected areas of the DNA.
 Now the article did have a disclaimer at the end that "this in no way suggests that we were created by intelligence" or something as such.
 Of course i thought that funny, as it was as though they were trying to protect themselves from such perception, so that they could get their paper published!
 Because sadly now days it seems any experiment that is run whose result implies or suggests the existence of an intelligent